apluslms/a-plus/doc/DEPLOYMENT.md

     **NOTE:** You might need to use `--first-name`, `--last-name` or `--email` to limit the number of users.

- 1. Create privacy notice and accessibility statement
+ 1. Create privacy notice, accessibility statement and suppot page

     Copy privacy notice and accessibility statement templates